-The Lara Copper Project covers copper and molybdenum mineralization associated with porphyry intrusives within the prolific coastal batholith of southern Peru, where Lara currently has a 45% ownership.
-Geophysical surveys, mapping, geochemical sampling and 9,850 metres of drilling have been completed to date, outlining mineralization over an area of approximately 2,000 metres by 1,000 metres, indicative of the potential for a substantial mineralized porphyry copper body.
+The Lara Copper Project covers copper and molybdenum mineralization associated with porphyry intrusives within the prolific coastal batholith of southern Peru, where Lara currently holds a 45% ownership stake.
+Geophysical surveys, mapping, geochemical sampling and 9,850 metres of drilling have been completed to date, outlining mineralization over an area of approximately 2,000 metres by 1,000 metres, indicating the potential for a substantial mineralized porphyry copper body.
 In 2020, the Company and partner Global Battery Metals Ltd. ("GBM") signed an Option and Royalty Agreement to sell the project for US\$5.759 million and a 1.5% NSR royalty to Minsur S.A. ("Minsur").
-Minsur is a Peruvian tin, copper, and gold miner that operates the Mina Justa open-pit copper mine near Marcona, in the same district as the Lara project.
-Under the terms of the agreement, Lara and GBM have granted Minsur an exclusive option to acquire a 100% interest in the project by making staged cash payments of US\$5.759 million based on permitting milestones (please see the Company's news release of July 28, 2020, for details).
-Minsur has also granted a 1.5% NSR to Lara (0.75%) and GBM (0.75%), payable on any production from the property.
-Minsur retains the right to purchase a 0.25% NSR from each of Lara and GBM (collectively one-third) of the NSR for US\$5 million at any time before the commencement of commercial production.
-Minsur has compiled and reinterpreted the historical data, but further drilling is contingent on securing community support and permits.
+Minsur operates the Mina Justa open-pit copper mine near Marcona, in the same district as the Lara project.